ceydakoseomur/longwall-cnn-surrogate/README.md

 # CNN Surrogate for Longwall Stress Field Prediction

-Code accompanying the manuscript *"Trained Surrogate Models for Prediction of Longwall Stress Field Through Convolutional Neural Networks"* (submitted to *Computers & Geosciences*).
+Code accompanying the manuscript “A Novel Framework for Prediction of Stress Field in Underground Openings: Trained Surrogate Models.”

 A residual convolutional neural network is trained on a parametric FLAC3D dataset to predict the spatial distribution of the major principal stress (σ₁) across pillar and